ranea/whiteboxecdsa/README.md

 ## Testing the C implementations

-To run and test the C implementation previously generated as [GitHub - CryptoExperts/whibox\_contest\_submission\_server: Source code of the Whitebox Contest Submission Server](https://github.com/CryptoExperts/whibox_contest_submission_server), run the following steps:
+To run and test the C implementation:

 1. Install the python library click.
 2. Locate the following code block in `test\PUBLICKEY.py` and introduce your ECDSA public key pair: